Japan embraces robot takeover, thanks to worsening labour supply

 Nitori Holdings Co, Japan’s biggest furniture maker, last week deployed 79 robots to move around shelves filled with products at its Osaka distribution centre.
 The company, which introduced the country’s first automated furniture warehouse in 1980, is looking to reduce its reliance on human labour.

-To keep up with booming orders from e-commerce companies and customers expecting fast delivery, businesses in the country are turning to startups such as Ground Inc. and Acca International Co.

-“Running logistics as a labour-intensive business model is pretty much on its last legs,” said Hiratomo Miyata, the founder of Ground, whose software powers robots in Nitori’s distribution center.
-“What separates the companies is their ability to fill the gap left by human labor with technology.”
+“Running logistics as a labour-intensive business model is pretty much on its last legs,” said Hiratomo Miyata, the founder of Ground, whose software powers robots in Nitori’s distribution centre.
+“What separates the companies is their ability to fill the gap left by human labour with technology.”

-In June, Ground raised 1 billion yen (RM36 million) from Daiwa House Industry Co, one of Japan’s biggest warehouse operators.
+In June, Ground raised ¥1 billion (RM36.4 million) from Daiwa House Industry Co, one of Japan’s biggest warehouse operators.
 Miyata plans to raise more money next year in a funding round that would include overseas investors, and is targeting an initial public offering in Tokyo around 2020.

 “No one company can keep up with Amazon, that’s why you need a platform that many players can use,” Miyata said in an interview.
 “If Amazon is Apple’s iOS, we are building the Android.”